-CHAPEL DAY (Preschool - 8th Grade)
+CHAPEL DAY (Early Childhood - 8th Grade)

-MHA will still provide a royal blue polo for chapel day.
+MHA will provide a royal blue polo for chapel day.
 Chapel dress will be khaki pants and a royal blue shirt.
 MHA plaid skirts and jumpers can be worn as well on chapel day.
+For the 2024-2025 school year, chapel will be on Friday.
+There will not be an official chapel wear day.
+Students are still able to dress down on Friday.